centaurus22/hledger-connector/README.md

 ### Planned features

 * Filter a List of Transactions by account names, dates etc.
-* Write a list of Transactions with one file access instead one access for every Transaction.
 * Add a warning if a journal contains an ignored feature.

 ### List